saintpete/logrole/README.md

 ### As a Go library

 Follow these instructions if you want to load Logrole from other Go code, or create your own custom binary for running Logrole.
 Create [a `server.Settings` struct][settings-godoc].
-You may want to look at `commands/server/config.go` for an example of how to build the Settings struct.
+You may want to look at `commands/logrole_server/config.go` for an example of how to build the Settings struct with reasonable defaults.

 ```go
 settings := &server.Settings{PublicHost: "example.com", PageSize: 50}